Ruth Barnett (Holocaust survivor): Biography

 Her story has also appeared in books about the Kindertransport including I came alone by Bertha Leverton and Shmuel Lowensohn, The uprooted by Dorit Bader Whiteman, The Leaves Have Lost Their Trees by Dorothy Darke, and And the Policeman Smiled by Barry Turner.

 Her work in Holocaust education was recognised with the award of an MBE in the 2020 New Years Honours list for services to Holocaust education and awareness.

+Personal life

+Ruth Michaelis met Bernard Barnett at the University of Reading and they married in 1958.
+They have three children Bruce (1961), Barry (1963), and Tania (1965, married to Thomas Ward).